soot-oss/SootUp/docs/index.md

 ### Modular Architecture

 SootUp has a modular architecture, which enables its clients to include only the necessary functionality to their applications.
-Below are its modules:

-??? info "core"

-    [core module](https://github.com/soot-oss/SootUp/tree/develop/sootup.core) contains the core building blocks such as the jimple IR, control flow graphs, and frontend interfaces.
+- [core module](https://github.com/soot-oss/SootUp/tree/develop/sootup.core) contains the core building blocks such as the jimple IR, control flow graphs, and frontend interfaces.
 The rest of the modules build on the core module.

-??? info "java.core"

-    [java.core module](https://github.com/soot-oss/SootUp/tree/develop/sootup.java.core) contains parts that are essential for analyzing Java code.
+- [java.core module](https://github.com/soot-oss/SootUp/tree/develop/sootup.java.core) contains parts that are essential for analyzing Java code.

-??? info "java.bytecode"

-    [java.bytecode module](https://github.com/soot-oss/SootUp/tree/develop/sootup.java.bytecode) contains the functionality that is necessary for taking as input java bytecode.
+- [java.bytecode module](https://github.com/soot-oss/SootUp/tree/develop/sootup.java.bytecode) contains the functionality that is necessary for taking as input java bytecode.

-??? info "java.sourcecode"

-    [java.sourcecode module](https://github.com/soot-oss/SootUp/tree/develop/sootup.java.sourcecode) contains the functionality that is necessary for taking as input java source code.
+- [java.sourcecode module](https://github.com/soot-oss/SootUp/tree/develop/sootup.java.sourcecode) contains the functionality that is necessary for taking as input java source code.

-??? info "callgraph"

-    [callgraph module](https://github.com/soot-oss/SootUp/tree/develop/sootup.callgraph) contains implementations of common call graph construction algorithms such as **CHA**, **RTA**.
+- [callgraph module](https://github.com/soot-oss/SootUp/tree/develop/sootup.callgraph) contains implementations of common call graph construction algorithms such as **CHA**, **RTA**.
 A reimplementation of **Spark** pointer analysis framework is in progress.

-??? info "jimple.parser"

-    [jimple.parser module](https://github.com/soot-oss/SootUp/tree/develop/sootup.jimple.parser) contains the functionalty that is necessary for taking as input .jimple files.
+- [jimple.parser module](https://github.com/soot-oss/SootUp/tree/develop/sootup.jimple.parser) contains the functionalty that is necessary for taking as input .jimple files.

-??? info "analysis"

-    [analysis module](https://github.com/soot-oss/SootUp/tree/develop/sootup.analysis) enables performing interprocedural dataflow analyses.
+- [analysis module](https://github.com/soot-oss/SootUp/tree/develop/sootup.analysis) enables performing interprocedural dataflow analyses.

 ### No More Singletons